CP Violation in the $B_s^0$ system: CP violation in mixing

-An interesting feature of this new interpretation is that a large enhancement of $\Delta \Gamma_d$ by new physics effects is currently not excluded by other constraints.
-The investigation of \cite{Bobeth:2014rda} has shown that currently enhancements of $\Delta \Gamma_d$ by several hundred per cent are not excluded by any other experimental constraint - such an enhancement could bring the di-muon asymmetry in agreement with experiment.
+where $\alpha \leq 1/2$.
+An interesting feature of this new interpretation is that a large enhancement of $\Delta \Gamma_d$ by new physics effects could explain the experimental value of the dimuon asymmetry, while huge enhancements of the semileptonic CP asymmetries are disfavoured by direct measurements, see next section.
+The investigation of \cite{Bobeth:2014rda} has further shown that enhancements of $\Delta \Gamma_d$ by several hundred per cent are not excluded by any other experimental constraint - such an enhancement could bring the dimuon asymmetry in agreement with experiment.
 One possible enhancement mechanism would be e.g. new $bd\tau\tau$ transitions.
 Since two tau leptons are lighter than a $\Bd$ meson such a new operator could contribute to $\Gamma_{12}^d$.
 This possibility can be tested by investigating $bd\tau\tau$ transitions directly.
-In Fig. \ref{bdtautau} we show the possible enhancement of $\Delta \Gamma_d$ due to new scalar (l.h.s.) and due to new vector (r.h.s.) $bd\tau\tau$-operators.
+In Fig. \ref{bdtautau} we show the possible enhancement of $\Delta \Gamma_d$ due to new scalar (l.h.s.) and due to new vector (r.h.s.) $bd\tau\tau$ operators.
 Currently enhancements within the yellow regions are allowed.
 In the case of vector operators $\Delta \Gamma_d$ can be enhanced to about 3.5 the SM value of $\Delta \Gamma_d$.
 The connection between a direct measurement of or a bound on $\Bd \to \tau^+ \tau^-$ is given by the red line.
 From Fig. \ref{bdtautau} one can read off that a bound on $\Bd \to \tau^+ \tau^-$ of the order of $10^{-3}$ would limit the enhancement of $\Delta \Gamma_d$ to about $15 \%$ of the SM value in the case of scalar new physics operators and to about $50 \%$ of the SM value in the case of scalar new physics operators.
-Similar relations between a possible enhancement of $\Delta \Gamma_d$ and a direct search for $\Bd \to X_d\tau^+ \tau^-$ and $B^+ \to \pi^+\tau^+ \tau^-$ are indicated by the blue line and the green line.

-Another enhancement mechanism would be new physics effects in tree-level decays, which are typically neglected.
+Similar relations between a possible enhancement of $\Delta \Gamma_d$ and a direct search for $\Bd \to X_d\tau^+ \tau^-$ and $B^+ \to \pi^+\tau^+ \tau^-$ are indicated by the blue line and the green line. \\ Another enhancement mechanism would be new physics effects in tree-level decays, which are typically neglected.
 Such studies were performed systematically in \cite{Bobeth:2014rda,Bobeth:2014rra,Brod:2014bfa} and could also lead to sizable enhancements of $\Delta \Gamma_d$.
 Here a more precise measurement of $\Delta \Gamma_d$ would of course be very helpful.